djkeu/Kukuk/README.md

 Always wanted to own a cuckoo clock but couldn't afford one?
 Well, bless the marvels of the modern world, you can get one on your phone right now.
 For Free!

-Kuku is an app that mimics a cuckoo-clock, written in JavaScript.
+Kuku is an app that mimics a cuckoo-clock.
 A cuckoo sound is played once every 15 minutes and multiple times according to the hour of the day.
+`ToDo:` expand on that

 ## About Kuku